staples-sparx/StaplesLabs.github.io/who-we-are.md

 > interpersonal friction increase “exponentially as team size
 > increases.” -- http://hbswk.hbs.edu/item/7317.html

-For this very same reason we architect our software in "team-size" services, involving no more than 6 people.
-Theses services and unit of execution can then evolve at different paces, pioneer different methodology or technical choices, be deployed at different rates: they all meet at a well-defined API[^api] and SLA[^sla].
+For this very reason we architect our software services in "team-size" pieces, involving no more than 6 people.
+These services and units of execution can evolve at different paces, pioneer different methodologies, make different technical choices, or be deployed at different rates: they all meet at a well-defined API[^api] and SLA[^sla].

-This setup enable us to scale while yet keeping a level of excellence, engagement and impact seldom found in the industry.
+This setup enables us to scale while keeping a level of excellence, engagement and impact seldom found in the industry.

-In the same vein, we keep our management extremely flat, team interactions extremely fluid and decisions are made based on facts not roles.
+In the same vein, we keep our management extremely flat, team interactions are extremely fluid and decisions are made based on facts not roles.

 ## Our Values